Skip to content

 Config Menu

-6. Click Add to build the virtual machine.
+10. Click Review + create to build the virtual machine.

 Your TrapEye virtual machine has been successfully deployed in Azure.